quangbahoa/tinix-bazi/README.en.md

-# 🏮 Huyền Cơ Bát Tự — BaZi Analysis Platform
+# 🏮 Viet Lac So — BaZi Analysis Platform

 > A comprehensive Four Pillars of Destiny (BaZi / 八字) analysis platform with AI-powered consultation, built with React 19 & Node.js.